Agency/Location: OWC 45 West Main Street Vernon, CT 06066

 What Supports can you provide to an individual when they lose their job?
 We are fortunate to have internal business that we would be able to offer the individual so that they could earn some kind of paycheck while we then assist them with finding another job and refining their skills in our vocational program to prepare them for better success in the future.

-Group Supported Employment Services (46 Individuals)
+Employment Services Programs (55 Individuals)

 What employment opportunities are presently available?
 See above.
 We also have onsite worksites which include: Jewelry making, craft area, stamping group, woodshop, cleaning and our recycling crew.